 Skuad recently conducted a survey asking professionals why they preferred the remote work model, and this is what we got:

-• About 40% preferred working remotely because it gave them the flexibility to choose their working hours, helped them strike a healthy work-life balance
+- About 40% preferred working remotely because it gave them the flexibility to choose their working hours, helped them strike a healthy work-life balance

-• 30% of the people voted for remote working because there is less stress, fewer distractions, no waste of time in commuting, all of these consequently promised increased productivity
+- 30% of the people voted for remote working because there is less stress, fewer distractions, no waste of time in commuting, all of these consequently promised increased productivity

-• Another 27% still wanted to work from an office
+- Another 27% still wanted to work from an office

-• For 3% it didn’t make any difference where they worked from
+- For 3%, it didn’t make any difference where they worked from

-According to a report by Strategic Analytics, by 2022 over 1.87 Bn people will be working remotely full-time, which will be about 42.5% of the world’s working population.
-By 2025, it's estimated that 70% of the world workforce will start working remotely at least five days in a month.
+According to a report by Strategic Analytics, by 2022, over 1.87 Bn people will be working remotely full-time, which will be about 42.5% of the world’s working population.
+By 2025, it's estimated that 70% of the world workforce will start working at least five days remotely in a month.

 With the growing popularity of the telework model, more people are getting drawn towards it.
 In 2019, the remote work market was growing at a rate of 13% per annum.
-That percentage has surely shot up in 2020.
+That percentage has undoubtedly shot up in 2020.

 Although remote work allows you to work from anywhere on the planet, 84% of the remote workers prefer to work from home.